mrsteele/dotenv-defaults/README.md

 This module supports all the features from the original [dotenv](https://www.npmjs.com/package/dotenv) module, so usage should be simple enough:

 ```
-# .env.deaults, safe to commit
+# .env.defaults, safe to commit
 HOST=website.com
 EMAIL=test@email.com
 ```